 After you sort the input data file by customer name and account type, PROC DBLOAD loads data for each customer as a logical entry in the SYSTEM 2000 database.
 Redundant data is reduced, which saves storage space.
-The logical entry for John Booker would look like Figure 6.1 on page 57.
+The logical entry for John Booker would look like the following figure.